Montreal

 Height: 3 storeys

 The special conditions of the Montreal By-law allow for these exterior spiral stairs to serve as exits.
-This project was designed with a spiral stair at the front and back of each unit, serving the maximum of two dwelling units per storey, such that a total of four units are served by each of the spiral stairs.
+This project was designed with a spiral stair at the front and back of each unit, serving the maximum of two dwelling units on the second and third storey.

 Habitations Saint-Michel Nord